UW-Madison deadline: January 24, 2023

 The scholarships provide up to $7,000 to fund undergraduate study, including tuition, required books and living expenses.
 Approximately 60 merit-based scholarships worth $7,000 and 50 honorable mentions are awarded annually.

-Scholarships are offered based on three categories:
+Scholarships are offered to:

-or To American Indian and Alaska Native students who have demonstrated commitment to careers related to tribal public policy; including fields related to tribal sovereignty, tribal governance, tribal law, Native American education, Native American justice, natural resource management, cultural preservation and revitalization, Native American economic development, and other areas affecting Native American communities;
+American Indian and Alaska Native students who have demonstrated commitment to careers related to tribal public policy; including fields related to tribal sovereignty, tribal governance, tribal law, Native American education, Native American justice, natural resource management, cultural preservation and revitalization, Native American economic development, and other areas affecting Native American communities; or

-or To American Indian and Alaska Native students who have demonstrated commitment to careers related to Native health care; including health care administration, social work, medicine, dentistry, counseling, and research into health conditions affecting Native American communities, and other related fields.
+American Indian and Alaska Native students who have demonstrated commitment to careers related to Native health care; including health care administration, social work, medicine, dentistry, counseling, and research into health conditions affecting Native American communities, and other related fields.

 - Full-time sophomore or junior during academic year of application (defined as two years or one year of undergraduate study remaining after application year; graduating seniors and first-year undergraduates–regardless of number of credits– are not eligible)

-- College GPA of at least 3.0 (ideally much higher)
+- College GPA of at least 3.0

 - U.S. citizen or permanent resident